IronPTSolutions/lab-spotify-clone/README.md

 - sidebar: (the red box)
 - track: each of the rows in the albums view (neon green boxes)

-It's just a guide, you can refactor whatever you want!
+It's just a guide, you can add and refactor whatever you want!

 ### 2️⃣ | It's time to code!